kyverno/website/content/en/docs/Writing policies/match-exclude.md

 ## Match statements

-In any `rule` statement, there must be a single `match` statement to function as the filter to which the rule will apply.
+In every rule, there must be a single `match` statement to function as the filter to which the rule will apply.
 Although the `match` statement can be complex having many different elements, there must be at least one.
 The most common type of element in a `match` statement is one which filters on categories of Kubernetes resources, for example Pods, Deployments, Services, Namespaces, etc. Variable substitution is not currently supported in `match` or `exclude` statements. `match` statements also require an `any` or `all` expression allowing greater flexibility in treating multiple conditions.

 In this snippet, the `match` statement matches on all resources that **EITHER** have the kind Service with name "staging" **OR** have the kind Service and are being created in the "prod" Namespace.